AndyObtiva/glimmer-dsl-css/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/c7365cdb8556be433115/maintainability)](https://codeclimate.com/github/AndyObtiva/glimmer-dsl-css/maintainability)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for CSS provides Ruby syntax for building CSS (Cascading Style Sheets).
+[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for CSS provides Ruby syntax for building CSS (Cascading Style Sheets), included in [Glimmer DSL for Web](https://github.com/AndyObtiva/glimmer-dsl-web) (Ruby in the Browser Web Frontend Framework) to use in Rails Frontend Development.
 It used to be part of the [Glimmer](https://github.com/AndyObtiva/glimmer) library (created in 2007), but eventually got extracted into its own project.
 The Ruby gem also includes a [CSS to Glimmer converter](#css-to-glimmer-converter) (`css_to_glimmer`) to automatically convert legacy CSS code into Glimmer DSL syntax.

 Example (you can try in IRB):